Privacy Policy.

 How we use your data

-First and foremost, we use your personal data to operate our websites and provide you with any services you’ve requested, and to manage our relationship with you.
-We also use your personal data for other purposes, which may include the following:
+First and foremost, we use your personal data to operate our websites and provide you with any services you’ve requested (including allowing you to access parking facilities serviced by us), and to manage our relationship with you.
+We also use your personal data as follows:

 To support you: This may include assisting with the resolution of technical support issues or other issues relating to the websites or services, whether by email, in-app support or otherwise.